erasme/rectoverso/README.md

 # Recto-Verso

+Only tested on linux Ubuntu (shall work on other linux though).

+todo save the old node.js application version in a different branch.

 ## But de l'application

 Recto-Verso a pour but de connecter deux bornes entre elles pour permettre à deux joueurs de jouer